Mesa County, Colorado

-Mesa County is a county located in the U.S. state of Colorado.
-As of the 2020 census, the population was 155,703, making Mesa County the most populous county in western Colorado, and 11th most populous in the state.
+Mesa County is a county in the U.S. state of Colorado.
+As of the 2020 census, the population was 155,703, making Mesa County the most populous county in western Colorado, and the 11th-most populous in the state.
 The county seat and most populous municipality is Grand Junction.
-The county was named for the many large mesas in the area, including the Grand Mesa, which is the largest flat-topped mountain in the world.
+The county was named for the many large mesas in the area, including the Grand Mesa, the largest flat-topped mountain in the world.

-Mesa County comprises the Grand Junction, CO Metropolitan Statistical Area.
-In 2020 it ranked as the 271st most populous metropolitan area in the United States.
-It is the only metropolitan area in Colorado not located on the Front Range.
+Mesa County comprises the Grand Junction Metropolitan Statistical Area.
+In 2020, it was the 271st most populous metropolitan area in the United States.
+It is Colorado's only metropolitan area not on the Front Range.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 3341 sqmi, of which 3329 sqmi is land and 12 sqmi (0.4%) is water.
-It is the fourth-largest county by area in Colorado.
+According to the U.S. Census Bureau, the county has an area of 3341 sqmi, of which 3329 sqmi is land and 12 sqmi (0.4%) is water.
+It is Colorado's fourth-largest county by area.